 The obtained final sample of $\beta$-n candidates contains remained backgrounds of IBD reactor neutrino events up to $E_{\rm p}\sim8$\,MeV, accidental pairs below $E_{\rm p}=3$\,MeV, and fast neutrons.
 Most of the backgrounds are removed by a requirement of the prompt energy larger than 8\,MeV.
-The total number of $\beta$-n candidate events at $8 < E_{\rm p} <15$\,MeV are 10\,608 in the ND and 5\,668 in the FD.
+The total number of $\beta$-n candidate events at $8 < E_{\rm p} <15$\,MeV are 10\,608 in the ND and 5668 in the FD.
 The remained background rates are given in Table \ref{t:bkg}.
 The fast neutron rate is estimated by extrapolating from the background dominant region of 15 $<$ $E_{\rm p}$ $<$\,50\,MeV based on its flat energy spectral shape.
 The remained IBD candidate rate is estimated by the Huber-Mueller\,\cite{Huber:2011wv,Mueller:2011nm} predicted spectrum.
 A tiny $\rm ^{252}Cf$ contamination was accidentally introduced into both detectors during the radioactive source calibration in October 2012\,\cite{RENO:2016ujo}.
-The source container was not tightly sealed because of a loose O-ring.
+The source container was not tightly sealed because of a loose O ring.
 Most of $\rm ^{252}Cf$ contamination background events are eliminated by a multiple-neutron requirement.
 The remaining background rate and spectral shape are given in Ref.\,\cite{RENO:2016ujo}.
 In this subsection, we present estimation of the remained $\rm ^{12}B$-$\rm ^{12}B$/X background rate.

-As described earlier, a $\beta$-decay from a cosmogenic radioisotope can mimic a delayed candidate of 8\,MeV $\gamma$-rays from neutron capture on Gd.
+As described earlier, a $\beta$ decay from a cosmogenic radioisotope can mimic a delayed candidate of 8\,MeV $\gamma$ rays from neutron capture on Gd.
 A cosmic-ray muon predominantly produces $\rm ^{12}B$ as well as $\rm ^{12}N$, $\rm ^{9}C$, \Li, \He, $\rm ^{8}Li$ and $\rm ^{8}B$ with decay times of 16\,ms to $\sim$1\,s.
-All of these radioisotopes release a $\beta$-radiation between 6 and 12\,MeV, a delayed energy range, because of their endpoint energies lager than 10\,MeV.
+All of these radioisotopes release a $\beta$ radiation between 6 and 12\,MeV, a delayed energy range, because of their end point energies larger than 10\,MeV.
 Such a delayed candidate forms a background pair in the \LiS and \HeS $\beta$-n final sample, as either accidental or $\rm ^{12}B$-$\rm ^{12}B$/X backgrounds.

 In order to obtain a $\rm ^{12}B$-$\rm ^{12}B/X$ enriched sample, the time coincidence between prompt and delayed candidates is expanded from 100\,$\mu \rm s$ to 200\,ms. Figure\,\ref{figure10} shows a time correlation of 23.0$\pm$0.9\,(21.7$\pm$0.4)\,ms between them at FD\,(ND).
 This indicates multiple $\rm ^{12}B$ production by a single cosmic muon.
 The longer time correlation component comes from either $\rm ^{12}B$ production by multiple cosmic muons or cosmogenic production of $\rm ^{12}B$ plus other longer-lifetime radioisotope.
 The multiple $\rm ^{12}B$-$\rm ^{12}B$/X rate is measured from the time correlation distribution of Fig.\,\ref{figure10}.
 The rate of $\rm ^{12}B$-$\rm ^{12}B$/X with their $\beta$-decay energies above 3\,MeV is measured to be $39.2\pm0.8$\,($9.1\pm0.3$)\,per day in the ND\,(FD).